FahadSarfraz/wayblee-web/_pages/privacy-policy.md

 d.
 Information collected via third-party social plugins

-Waybum may use social plugins provided and operated by third-party websites, such as the “Like” button on the social network Facebook.
+Wayblee may use social plugins provided and operated by third-party websites, such as the “Like” button on the social network Facebook.
 In such cases, with your consent, we may access the personal data that you have disclosed and made public on the third-party website, within the limits permitted by your settings and permissions defined on the third-party website concerned.

-Such an interconnection also makes it possible to send the information that you view on Waybum to the third-party website concerned.
+Such an interconnection also makes it possible to send the information that you view on Wayblee to the third-party website concerned.
 If you are not logged into your account with the third-party website, this third-party website will not be able to know your identity.
-If you are logged into your account with the third-party website, this website will be able to link information about your visit to Waybum and your account opened with it.
+If you are logged into your account with the third-party website, this website will be able to link information about your visit to Wayblee and your account opened with it.
 Similarly, your interactions with the social plugin may be saved by the third-party website.

-Please consult the applicable personal data protection policies of the third-party website concerned to obtain more information about its data practices, such as the type of data collected about you and how this third-party website uses such data from the interconnection with Waybum.
+Please consult the applicable personal data protection policies of the third-party website concerned to obtain more information about its data practices, such as the type of data collected about you and how this third-party website uses such data from the interconnection with Wayblee.

 <br>